 Many of us are extremely busy and rushed, forcing us to take certain meals while we are driving our vehicles.
 On any given morning, you can see people eating breakfast and having their morning coffee while sitting in traffic, and a behind-the-wheel means are a staple of many long road trips.
-Unfortunately, this seemingly harmless way to save time can result in severe injury to others.
+Unfortunately, this seemingly harmless way to save time can result in severe Philadelphia motor vehicle accidents.

-While eating and driving and be common and seem like everyday multi-tasking, the fact is that anything that can potentially distract someone while they are driving is dangerous and can result in serious injury-causing accidents. ,1 there are three main categories of driver distraction, which are as follows:
+While eating and driving and be common and seem like everyday multi-tasking, the fact is that anything that can potentially distract someone while they are driving is dangerous and can result in serious injury-causing accidents.
+According to the Centers for Disease Control and Prevention (CDC),1 there are three main categories of driver distraction, which are as follows:

 Eating can combine all three types of driver distraction, making a particularly dangerous thing to do while driving.
 Clearly, a person needs to use his or her hands in order to get food into his or her mouth, making eating a manual distraction.
 In addition, people tend to look at their food while they are eating it, which means that eating and driving requires drivers to take their eyes off of the road, making it a visual distraction.
 Finally, eating can be a cognitive distraction, because it requires drivers to pay attention to something other than the road.